univention/univention-corporate-server/management/univention-web/docs/dojo_cheat_sheet.md

-When you want a property of a widget to hold a reference type (e.g. arrays, Date, etc...) you have to initialize them in the `constructor()` lifecycle function or the property value will be shared across widget instances.
+When you want a property of a widget to hold a reference type (e.g. arrays, Date, etc...) you have to initialize it in the `constructor()` lifecycle function or the property value will be shared across widget instances.
 Only [primitive types](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) can be initialized directly when declaring the property.